Sajjad-Ali-1411/Spotify-streaming-history/README_Spotify_SQL_Project.md

 );
 ```

+## 🧠 Skills Demonstrated

+- SQL querying (basic to advanced)
+- Data aggregation and time-based analysis
+- Behavioral insights using structured data
+- Use of window functions and conditional logic
+- Real-world scenario thinking with music streaming data

 ---

-## 🔍 What You Can Learn from This Project
+## 🔍 What to Learn from This Project

 ### 🟢 Easy Level
 - Data retrieval